 Everything kicks-off stereotypically as an unidentified patient escapes an asylum, murdering a doctor and an unsuspecting orderly along the way.
 Next up we meet our heroine, Janet (Pamela Collyer), who is hardly the virginal alter-girl that so often dictates the stereotype for the female protagonist of a slasher movie.
 Working in a grimy café really begins to get her down and so after much convincing, she decides to accompany her friend, who is an expensive hooker, on a money-spinning night of erotica.
 Janet’s prostitution début doesn’t go specifically as planned, because an unseen maniac turns up on site and attempts, albeit unsuccessfully, to murder her.
 Despite his failure to relieve us of our leading lady, the killer does manage to slaughter both her friend April (Nanette Workman) and their unfortunate client.
 The killer realises that he has left a surviving eye-witness and begins to stalk Janet throughout the rest of the feature, gorily slaughtering everyone that gets in his way.
 Numerous twists and turns in the plot keep the audience guessing until the surprising conclusion…..

 Whilst Jack Langedijk is excellent as the problematic Dino, Pamela Collyer is irredeemably poor as the one-toned Janet.
-In fact the couple perform arguably the worst ever sex-scene (I’m not an advocate of gratuitous sex in a movie, but hey, this sucked!) in the history of cinema.
+In fact the couple perform arguably the worst ever sex-scene (I’m not an advocate of gratuitous sex in a movie, but hey, this sucked) in the history of cinema.
 The words two, wooden and planks spring to mind.
-At times the lighting dims to keyring-torch illumination, which is usually a big negative for slasher flicks.
-On this occasion though, the darkness adds to the sleazy feel of Evil Judgement.
-And when we are not steering into the dimension of sleazy, things get surprisingly cheesy, which is a strong selling point to many retro fans.
+At times, the lighting dims to keyring-torch illumination, which is usually a big negative for slasher flicks.
+On this occasion though, the darkness adds to the sleazy feel of what’s going on, so it doesn’t effect things too much.
+When we are not steering into the dimension of sleazy, things get surprisingly cheesy, which is a strong selling point to many retro fans.
 The OTT eighties fashions are pushed to the max here and the dialogue and music help to bolster the film’s inadvertent comedy factor.
 Swapping between the two moods is something that not many trash slashers can claim that they have mastered, which is why I am surprised that Judgement is so rarely acknowledged as a decent slice of genre garlic bread.
 With cheese, bacon and all the toppings too…

 Its lack of a fan-base means that Evil Judgement may never get the respect it deserves, but if you have time then I recommend that you give this one a shot.
 Compelling and alluring, Castravelli’s part slasher/part crime movie is well worth a revisit.